TessiDoesCS/PvPDash/README.md

 ## What will be the future of this mod?
 idk

-If you have any suggestions, feel free to suggest them or send a message to me on discord @leo2k6islazy :D
+If you have any suggestions, feel free to suggest them or send a message to me on discord @teessiislazy :D

 This is my first Celeste mod, so any recommendations/feedback would be much appreciated :D